peter-murray/node-hue-api/docs/scene.md

 * `get`

 ### recycle
 Get/Set the `recyle` attribute of the Scene.
-This is used to flag scenes that can be automatically deleted byt the bridge.
+This is used to flag scenes that can be automatically deleted by the bridge.
 If the `recycle` state is set to `false` the Hue bridge will keep the scene until an application removes it.
 * `get`
 * `set`